ODINN-SciML/DiffEqSensitivity-Review/README.md

 This repository is organized in a way that contains most of the important elements of modern scientific workflow.
 We have included the following elements:
 - `tex`: This is the folder where all the latex text belongs and what we use to compile `main.pdf`.
 - `code`: Folder with both Jupyter notebooks and Julia scripts.
+- `CI`: Continuous integration with GitHub actions to automatically compile and commit the manuscript.
 - `Makefile`: make file that automatizes all the commands that can be executed within this repository.

+### Continuous integrations

+This repository has a [workflow](https://github.com/ODINN-SciML/DiffEqSensitivity-Review/blob/main/.github/workflows/latex.yml) implemented that automatically compiles the latex files into the file `main.pdf` and then commits this file directy to the repository.
+If you are working from your fork, this action should also work and you should be able to generate the pdf file automatically using GitHub actions.

 ### Makefile